pure-data/externals-howto/README.rst

 the interface to Pd
 -------------------

-To write a Pd external, a well defined interface is needed.
+To write a Pd external, a well-defined interface is needed.
 This is provided in the header file “m\_pd.h”.

 ::